Last Updated on July 15, 2022 by admin

 - Weaker Drag

 The preferred material of the manufacturer when designing this reel was aluminum.
 The unit is lightweight but sturdy.
 Apart from the frame, the spool is also aluminum, and it was made in one piece for added durability.
 The primary and pinion gear are of stainless steel, and the unit features a total of six braid bearings.
 The gear ratio is 4.3:1, which might make the reel a bit slower compared to some other units, but that shouldn’t be a problem when you get used to it.
 The drag system is reliable, and the handle feels quite comfortable.
 The reel is quite versatile, and you can use it for different species of fish.
 You may need to make some adjustments if you want to catch large and heavy fish, but the important thing is that the control of the unit is optimal.
-You can read the full review on this link.

 - Provides plenty of support for anglers

 These reels are among the biggest that Daiwa produces, and they have some impressive statistics on paper.
 For starters, they have an 8.1:1 gear ratio, which secures admirable speed.
 The 7-bearing system with six standard ball bearings enables smooth cranking.
 The handle is of optimal length, and it should feel comfortable.
 The drag system has a maximum of 132 pounds.
 That makes the unit suitable for pros and tournament anglers.
 Aluminum was the material of choice for the frame and gear side, which makes the unit quite durable.
 After all, the HD in the name stands for heavy-duty, and that implies the reel is suitable for extreme weather conditions.
 If you a fan of long-distance casts, you may need to find an optimal position of the guide.
 It may take a bit of your time, but it will enable you to reach a longer range.

 - Strong drag

 - Rather slow

 Abu Garcia Revo Rocket Baitcast Fishing Reel